28 Jun Blockchain, Artificial Intelligence and IoT – Ready for new models of business?

-What liabilities can arise from IoT,articifial intelligence and blockchain technologies?
+What liabilities can arise from IoT, artificial intelligence and blockchain technologies?

-The issue that arises with such technology is that it implies a much higher level of reliance by companies on their proper functioning.
+The issue that arises with blockchain, AI and IoT models of business deriving from the usages of such technologies is that they imply a much higher level of reliance by companies on their proper functioning.
 Indeed, in case of predictive maintenance IoT technologies for instance, manual checks will be no longer performed.
 This means that in case of malfunctioning of the technology, the potential damages might be considerably higher.

-The issue further increases in relation to artificial intelligence systems that can actually replace entire departments of companies.
+The issue further increases in relation to artificial intelligence systems that can actually replace entire departments of companies with a complete change in the models of business.
 This means that the contract shall provide for a disaster recovery plan when in case of failure of the AI system, the services replaced by the system can be provided otherwise.

 Also, since artificial intelligence systems are exponentially developing autonomous features that are not under the control of their manufacturer, there is a liability issue around who shall be held liable in case of malfunctioning and damages.
 The risk is that a compulsory insurance coverage will be required, but this might limit the growth of the market.